Dr-schobi/bug-byte/README.md

 - for edge J-I also got numbers >8.
 I added a condition that disallows numbers >8 for this node
 - finally, I was down to two solutions that had E-f and C-F swapped.
 Only one of them matched the special conditions for nodes E amd C.

 ## thoughts

-- that was a fun exercise and I took a few detours in adding checks and more debugging.
+- That was a fun exercise and I took a few detours in adding checks and more debugging.
-  In the end, the printing of millins of rows was sloing things down.
+  It is rare, that I'm able to spend a rainy day at the computer and dig deep into a challenge.

-- I'm repeating a lot of computation.
+- I'm still repeating a lot of computation.
   It was good to start this way and implement checks all over the place.

-It might be even quicker to keep track of the sum of each node.
-- that might even run well on a microcontroller!
+- That code might even run well on a microcontroller!

+- I'm curious about other solutions and results.
+  I would be happy to see and discuss other solutions and I'm certainly willing to share my code! let me know of a [BRC](https://1brc.dev/) type of scoreboard.

-Please contact me if anything is unclear - I would be happy to hear your results!
+Please contact me if anything is unclear